 Top 4 Best is visitor supported.
-We evaluate products and services on our website independently but we may earn a referral fee from some of the products on our website.
+We evaluate products and services on our website independently, but we may earn a referral fee from some of the products on our website.
 Affiliate disclosure.

 Nowadays, antivirus software is a misnomer.
 Unless you’re a retro PC user still contending with actual computer viruses from flea market diskettes.
 Yes, antivirus software should be called anti-malware instead, but antivirus has become a ubiquitous term for taking out malicious programs, much like the term fridge is taken from the brand Frigidaire for refrigerators.

-McAfee actually takes the top spot on our list, despite the controversy its founder has been involved in a few years ago.
-For one thing, it has a wide market presence thanks to deals it has made with top computer manufacturers.
+McAfee takes the top spot on our list, despite the controversy its founder has been involved in a few years ago.
+For one thing, it has a broad market presence thanks to deals it has made with top computer manufacturers.
 Many systems have McAfee installed right out of the box, ready to serve you annually after the trial period has ended.
 McAfee has a long history in the antivirus industry after releasing VirusScan in 1987.
-McAfee has several anti-malware packages available such as McAfee Antivirus Plus, McAfee LiveSafe and McAfee Total Protection.
+McAfee has several anti-malware packages available such as McAfee Antivirus Plus, McAfee LiveSafe, and McAfee Total Protection.
 In this case, we’ll be discussing Antivirus Plus.

 McAfee has been in quite a rollercoaster of reviews during its history but has since improved.
 McAfee Antivirus has improved malware and phishing protection.
-While it may not totally block malware-laden URLs, it can totally block the malware downloads that come from them.
+While it may not block malware-laden URLs, it can block the malware downloads that come from them.

 The My Norton app which accesses much of the functionality looks simple and inviting but has plenty of options to choose from.
-Norton’s initial scan after installation is very thorough but you need to prepare a couple of DVDs and some popcorn as it lasts for up to four hours, and that is after running LiveUpdate for any updates on virus definitions and patches since the installer was released.
+Norton’s initial scan after installation is comprehensive, but you need to prepare a couple of DVDs and some popcorn as it lasts for up to four hours, and that is after running LiveUpdate for any updates on virus definitions and patches since the installer was released.

 As for the performance, a full scan for the first time, depending on the contents of your hard disk can take up to four hours.
-Enough time for Return of the King but after the initial full scan, it will no longer be necessary.
+Enough time for Return of the King, but after the initial full scan, it will no longer be necessary.
 The subsequent scans ran in seconds and efficiently scanned the intended targets.
 Norton is also impressive in detecting and blocking malware.
 We’ve tested using infected URLs.
 Norton blocked some and let through others but killed the payloads after downloading.

 Visit Norton Antivirus

-ESET NOD32 Antivirus is another popular antivirus package for Windows and other platforms including macOS, Linux, FreeBSD, Solaris and Android.
+ESET NOD32 Antivirus is another popular antivirus package for Windows and other platforms including macOS, Linux, FreeBSD, Solaris, and Android.
 For those who are curious, NOD is an acronym for the Slavic terms Nemocnica na Okraji Disku or hospital at the end of the disk.
 This brand has been around since the DOS days but has become popular in the last decade.
-But don’t let the 32 in NOD32 fool you.
+However, don’t let the 32 in NOD32 fool you.
 ESET NOD32 Antivirus has had a 64-bit version since the era of Windows 7.

 Unlike the previously discussed packages, ESET doesn’t take its time scanning.
 A full can after installation takes only over an hour though subsequent full scans are way shorter.
 There’s also no quick scan option but offers several scanning options including drag and drop, in case you suspect a file or entire folder is infected.

 So what makes ESET NOD32 Antivirus different from the previously discussed packages?
 ESET can also scan the PC’s firmware using its Host Intrusion Prevention System.
 Because malware inside the firmware can cause havoc in your system no matter how many times you clean up if the firmware isn’t cleaned up itself.
-ESET has good malware protection and can stop malware before it can launch or while it is running or installing.
+ESET has proper malware protection and can stop malware before it can launch or while it is running or installing.
 ESET can also remove PUAs (Potentially Unwanted Programs) but actively warns users about them instead of deleting them outright.
 ESET also has a good standing with other test labs with a AAA standing in SE Labs and managed to pass the banking Trojans tests of MRG-Effitas.

 Visit ESET Antivirus